davidlohner/Corona_Anleitungen/en/en_Anleitung_Screencast_PowerPoint.md

 ## Some tips
 * Don’t record a 90-minute lecture all at once!
 Divide the recordings into **smaller sections of about 10-20 minutes**.
 This way you can reassemble each time, take breaks and don't have to re-record everything if you make mistakes.
-* If possible you should speak **free and not too quietly**.
-Imagine that the students are sitting opposite you: Use a direct speech and avoid long and complex sentences.
+* If possible you should speak **freely and not too quietly**.
+Imagine that the students are sitting in front of you: Use direct speech and avoid long and complex sentences.
 :::danger
 * During slide transitions that have a certain duration assigned, **no sound** is recorded.
 * During a presentation recording in the slides, **jumping back does not work**.